All Year: Yes

 We will take up to 4 volunteers for a minimum stay of 4 weeks as long as all of us are happy with that.

 It is good and more than fair enough if you mainly wanting to getting to know new countries, cultures and different lifestyles.
 Also wanting to improve your English language skills and getting to now nice new people.
-Nevertheless we are looking for different provile of helper.
-Mainly for people which had already experienced this way of living and transformed that into their own path of life to go for.
-Who are in consequence of that wanting to gain more inspiration, knowledge, skills or experience, or already looking for the right place to saddle down.
+Nevertheless we are mainly looking for people who are on the way to make this way of living to their own path of life to go for.
+Who are in consequence of that wanting to gain inspiration, knowledge, skills or experience, or already looking for the right place to saddle down.
 Alternatively you should be at least deeper motivated than to match the required internship for your study or just to have a brief experience in between the holiday gap of very different studies and life plans.

 You are more than welcome to involve yourself on various levels and different areas.
 That could be new ideas or inspirations as much as physical work or other focus areas.
 Like developing and implementing business or network strategies for example.
 Or you could use this location to offer our own workshop in various fields.
 The Tir na Beo could be also just an inspiring and useful area to specify yourself over time in different areas like natural medicine, outdoor-cooking or stonework for example.